True Evidence of Change

 Please allow me to explain. :>)

-Rapport, Calibration, Sensory Acuity & Well-formedness Conditions (WFC) are key skills in determining if & when a client is accessing desired state (responses).
-I demonstrate, model, teach & coach each of these skills to elegance in the NLP (Neuro-Linguistic Programming) In Hypnosis courses that I provide.
-I have & I will always focus on how to evaluate the responses we are getting in changework & trancework.
-I guarantee you that I can teach you how to do this as well in ways that will help you to erase any doubt or confusion you may have had about whether hypnosis or NLP (& now Neurocise®) & its benefits & whether they are evidence-based.
+Rapport, Calibration, Sensory Acuity (sensory awareness taken to a higher level) & Well-formedness Conditions (WFCs) are key skills in determining if & when a client is accessing desired state (responses).
+I demonstrate, model, teach & coach each of these skills to elegance in the Licensed Practitioner of NLP® (Neuro-Linguistic Programming) In Hypnosis™ courses that I provide (Society of NLP).
+I have & I will always focus on how to evaluate each & every response we get in changework & trancework.
+I guarantee you that I can teach you how to do this as well in ways that will tremendously help you to erase any doubt or confusion you may have had about whether hypnosis or NLP (& now Neurocise®) & its benefits are ultimately THE true interventions that are evidence-based.

 As professional healers & helpers we owe it to our clients to add these additional skills to our “therapeutic repertoire” to enhance the measurement & evaluation of responses we achieve in working with clients in our “private practices” manifold.

 Will you go the extra mile & learn to enhance sensory acuity & your calibration skills & learn how to truly assess & measure the results you are getting with your clients on their behalf?
-I hope & trust that you will/do so.
-It is the least we can do for the people we serve, is it not?!!

 Elvis Lester